Vegan Raspberry Bars

 - Remove from the oven and turn the oven up to 350 degrees F.

 - Spread the raspberry preserves over the warm crust.
 Sprinkle on the topping.
-Place in the oven and bake for 40 minutes.
-The filling should be bubbling on the edges.
+Place in the oven and bake for 30-40 minutes.
+The filling should be bubbling on the edges and in the middle.

-- Allow the bars to cool in the pan for 20 minutes, and then move them to the refrigerator to cool for at least 2 hours.
-Lift the bars out using the parchment paper, cut into squares and drizzle with optional glaze.
+- Allow the bars to cool in the pan for 20 minutes.
+Lift the bars out of the pan with the parchment paper, transfer to a cooling rack and let them cool for at least 2 hours, if possible.
+Cut into squares and drizzle with optional glaze.

 Optional glaze